Sports in the New York metropolitan area: Cycling

 The bicycle boom of the late 19th century had a strong impact in the area.
 As a spectator sport, six-day racing was popular and spurred the building of velodromes in the area including Washington Heights, Manhattan, and Jersey City, New Jersey.

 Weekly races were held in suburban roads, including Pelham Parkway in the Bronx.
 The biggest races were in inner city locations, notably at the original Madison Square Garden which had been designed for cycle racing and at the time was located adjacent to Madison Square.
 The Olympic sport, Madison Racing, is named after cycle races that became popular at Madison Square Garden.

 The Kissena Velodrome, a 400 m velodrome, was constructed in the center of Kissena Park in 1962.
 It was used during the 1964 New York World's Fair and the U.S. team trials for the 1964 Summer Olympics.
 It is the only remaining bicycle track in New York City.

 Fencing

 The New York area is home to many competitive fencing clubs.
 Fencers Club offers all three weapons (épée, foil and saber), Manhattan Fencing Center offers foil and saber, and New York Athletic Club offers épée and saber.

-National Fencing Club Rankings (NFCR) is an independent organization that provides the fencing community with objective, accurate and in-depth rankings of fencing club performance in the U.S. New York metropolitan clubs in their Top 100 ranking include: 5T Fencers Club, Atlantic Fencing Academy, Bergen Fencing Club, Brooklyn Bridge Fencing Club, Brooklyn Fencing Center, Cobra Fencing Club, Escrimeur Fencers Club, Fencers Club, Fencing Academy of Westchester, Gutkovskiy Fencing Academy.

-Carl Borack, a fencer from Staten Island, participated in the 1972 Summer Olympic Games.
-The Fencers Club claims to have trained or included more National Champions and Olympic Medalists than any other club in the United States.
+Other clubs in the city include Brooklyn Bridge Fencing Club, Brooklyn Fencing Center, New York Fencing Academy, Sheridan Fencing Academy, South Brooklyn Fencing Center, Staten Island Fencing Center, Tim Morehouse Fencing Club, Woodside Fencing Center.